gordonguthrie/literatecodereader/docs/literate_compiler/args.md

-      "                which path to and name of an exclude file", "                which contains a list of modules to exclude", "                one per line, path relative to the directory this script runs in", "                exclude files can be generated with the -l --list option", "                (optional - default .literate_compiler.exclude in the current directory)", "",
+      "                which path to and name of an exclude file", "                which contains a list of modules to exclude", "                one per line, path relative to the directory this script runs in", "                exclude files can be generated with the -l --list option.", "                This supports simple directory wildcards of the form 'path/to/a/dir/*", "                (optional - default .literate_compiler.exclude in the current directory)", "",
       "-f --format     takes 1 argument, one of: [markdown | html]",